hristogochev/merkle_hash/README.md

 ### Example: Get the hash of a root directory using the merkle hashing functions

-Using the utility functions instead of a merkle item to find the single hash of a root directory
+Using the utility functions instead of a merkle item to find the single hash of a root directory:

 ```rust,no_run
 use std::path::Path;